 Election anxiety?
 Here’s how to cope

-SAGINAW, Mich.
-(WNEM) -If the elections have you stressed, experts say that is normal.
+MID-MICHIGAN, Mich.
+(WNEM) - If the elections have you stressed, experts say that is normal.
 Election Stress Disorder is real and is heightened on election day.

 “The issues this year are very personal issues, passionate issues and I think people get very involved with those issues when they can identify with it” said Dexter Clarke, Director of faith-based and community engagement at Genesee Health Systems.
 “And we have a lot of things on the ballot that people can identify with.”